 • Following the meeting of the GRC, the HHSC OGS section director (GPSD) notifies DFPS and HHSC in writing of the decision within seven calendar days, unless further consultation with the assistant commissioner of Access and Intake or other appropriate parties is required.
 Any delays in rendering the decision are communicated to DFPS within the same seven-calendar-day period.

 • If the review of decision results in HHSC pursuing guardianship, HHSC OGS expedites the filing to the extent possible.

 APS IH September 2014

-Cooperation between APS and DADS is necessary to protect and serve mutual clients who are determined appropriate for consideration of DADS Guardianship services.
+Cooperation between APS and HHSC OGS is necessary to protect and serve mutual clients who are determined appropriate for consideration of HHSC guardianship services.
 APS staff also participate in ongoing joint staffings and provide assistance and consultation as needed.

-The Memorandum of Understanding between DFPS and DADS outlines the specific duties and responsibilities of both departments, with the goal of ensuring positive outcomes for mutual clients.
+The Memorandum of Understanding between DFPS and HHSC OGS outlines the specific duties and responsibilities of both departments, with the goal of ensuring positive outcomes for mutual clients.

 • delay the filing of the guardianship application; and

 • ultimately result in the referral being closed.